Dr. Kunimatsu’s waitlist will open in Summer 2023

 I’ve worked with clients experiencing a wide array of psychological concerns including anxiety, depression, anger management, low self-esteem, problems in communication, and interpersonal or family conflict.
 My clinical experience includes individual therapy, family therapy, community mental health, juvenile justice, psychoeducation, and psychometric assessment.
 I utilize primarily cognitive behavioral therapy (CBT), functional family therapy (FFT), and existential psychology techniques in providing services for a range of clients.
 I have also participated in a variety of outreach activities, including parent and teacher education talks at local schools, stress management seminars for college students and staff, and informational didactics and role-plays for mental health clinicians in training.

 I’m a proud member of the Louisiana Psychological Association and the American Psychological Association, and I have presented research findings at conferences for both the Society for Research on Child Development and the Society for Research on Adolescence.
 I have published articles in various academic journals, including Child and Youth Care Forum, the International Journal of Forensic and Mental Health, and Psychological Assessment, and I have reviewed publication submissions for the Journal of Child and Family Studies, Child and Youth Care Forum, and the Journal of Abnormal Child Psychology.
+I’ve also been known to blog on occasion.

 When I’m not working with my clients or conducting outreach, I enjoy spending time with friends & family, playing video games, reading fiction, and listening to podcasts.